sanjana-iyengar/Sarah_chatbot/README.md

-# Sarah - A Chatbot for Womnen Health and Safety
+# Sarah - A Chatbot for Women Health and Safety

 ## Introduction: